Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Some directions for future research

-We also propose utilising the mean-field problem \eqref{CMV} together with \eqref{eq:mf_cascade_cond} as a way of computing risk measures based on partial information from real world financial systems.
-In practice, the links between financial institutions are generally not publicly known, so it could be practical to work with a distribution $\varpi$ on $\mathbb{R}^k\times \mathbb{R}^k$, for a not too large level of granularity $k$, such that the dot product structure $u\cdot v$ gives a satisfactory estimate of one's belief about the heterogeneity of the links.
+Another interesting direction is to utilise the mean-field problem \eqref{CMV1} together with \eqref{eq:mf_cascade_cond} as a way of computing risk measures based on partial information from real world financial systems.
+In practice, the links between financial institutions are far from publicly known, so it could be practical to work with a distribution $\varpi$ on $\mathbb{R}^k\times \mathbb{R}^k$, for a not too large level of granularity $k$, such that the dot product structure $u\cdot v$ gives a satisfactory estimate of one's belief about the heterogeneity of the links.
 Furthermore, the convergence to the mean-field problem then justifies only attempting to estimate average parameters for different subsets of institutions, corresponding to different parts of the support of $\varpi$.
-Exploiting the structural modelling, it may be feasible to rely on widely available equity data for estimating such average parameters for the drift, volatility, and correlation to a common factor.
-In stark contrast to the homogeneous problem, one can then look at notions of systemic importance.
-For example, building on the hugely influential CoVaR methodology \cite{CoVar}, one could study the value at risk or expected shortfall among peripheral parts of the system conditional on a period of steep increase in the probability of default within a core fraction.
+Exploiting the structural modelling, it may be feasible to exploit equity data for estimating such average parameters for the drift, volatility, and correlation to a common factor.
+In contrast to the homogeneous problem, one can then look at notions of systemic importance.
+For example, building on the influential CoVaR methodology \cite{AB16}, one could study the value at risk or expected shortfall among peripheral parts of the system conditional on a period of steep increase in the probability of default within a core fraction.